Maine Trail Crew Volunteers

 - See Maine moose and hear the loons

 - Recreational trips to the mountains, ocean and lakes on days off

-- Feel great about what you have done for the AT.
+- Feel great about what you have done for the Appalachian Trail.

-Time Frame: June 15 to August 10, 2013 – You are welcome to join us for one or more weeks!
-Sorry, no pets are allowed
+Time Frame: You are welcome to join us for one or more weeks!
+Sorry, no pets are allowed.
+Work includes weekends.

 Weekly trail crew season runs from June through early August, Saturday to Wednesday, to allow members of the MATC to work with the crew on weekends.

 Crew off-days, Thursday and Friday, are for recreation, preparations for the next work week, and rest.
 The Maine Trail Crew works on heavy-duty trail construction and reconstruction projects from Grafton Notch to Katahdin in Maine, some of the most rugged and remote terrain on the entire Appalachian Trail.

 On recent projects, the Maine Trail Crew has constructed rock steps and waterbars on the south sides of Saddleback and Barren Mountains; installed hundreds of feet of cedar bog bridges near Gulf Hagas; quarried, cut, and placed more than 100 rock steps on the Hunt (Appalachian) Trail near Katahdin; dug new sidehill trail in Horseshoe Canyon; and created a safer ascent out of (or descent into) Orbeton Stream Canyon with 40 rock steps, including three carved into bedrock with the power drill.